Intellectual outputs, training and dissemination events

-- A common and unambiguous framework that all partners will use to create units of learning outcomes that are based on ECVET principles and align with the New Skills Agenda for Europe.
+- A common and unambiguous framework that all partners are using to create units of learning outcomes that are based on ECVET principles and align with the New Skills Agenda for Europe.

 - Selection and establishment of an applicable assessment methodology that are based on the outcome-based assessments as developed in previous European projects.